-Most powdered milk products will have a manufacturer recommended “best by” date included on the packaging, though this is largely for quality assurance rather than safety.
+Most powdered milk products will have a manufacturer-recommended “best-by” date included on the packaging, though this is largely for quality assurance rather than safety.
 Because of this, powdered milk can often be used for months or years past its recommended date.

-Unopened powdered milk can remain at good quality for over 5 to 10 years if stored properly.
+Unopened powdered milk can remain of good quality for over 5 to 10 years if stored properly.
 The USDA labels it as a shelf-stable food, meaning powdered milk is a non-perishable food item that can be used indefinitely.
 However, it can go bad if stored improperly.

 The clock begins ticking when you have opened the container of powdered milk.
 After opening, powdered milk will typically last up to 2 years.